ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 regulatory DNA evolves quicker. humans have highest concentration of this than any other species studied

+DNA is the basis of all life

 mutation:
 base substitution/point mutation (replacement of base in an amino acid)

+locus is a specific point on a gene. genotype are the alleles at a specific locus dominant is when only require one copy of allele (so, for any trait have at least two alleles? one for say tall, one for short?)

 ------------------------------------------------------------------------
 if mapped the human genome in 2003, how does this affect genetic engineering/disease treatments?